 3.1 Safety inspections.
 All participants are responsible for ensuring that their craft are fit for the cruise.
-Should the Patrol Boat crew or Cruise Leader have any concerns about the condition of a vessel, the Cruise Leader will have the right to refuse entry to the race.
-3.2 Patrol boats Any Patrol Boats will launch before dinghies start launching and will be the last to be recovered.
+Should the Patrol Boat crew or Cruise Leader have any concerns about the condition of a vessel, the Cruise Leader will have the right to refuse participation 3.2 Patrol boats Any Patrol Boats will launch before dinghies start launching and will be the last to be recovered.